 There are a few practices particularly unique to Ayurveda.
 Tongue scraping is one of them.
 Along with clearing your tongue of bacteria accumulated through the night, scraping your tongue is said to stimulate your digestive organs and enhance your sense of taste.

 It's also strangely addicting.
 You will miss scraping your tongue first thing in the morning should you find yourself without your tongue cleaner.
 This makes a good preparatory step to brushing your teeth.
-Follow this up with Daily Swish, a light herbal oil formulated especially for oil pulling, and you have an exemplary oral hygiene routine—and good oral hygiene is vital for so many reasons!
+Follow this up with Daily Swish, an herbal oil formulated especially for oil pulling, and you have an exemplary oral hygiene routine!

 Give Yourself a Massage